THIS PAGE UPDATED 7.29.21

 Who do we contact if we are having issues with my student’s HCS device?

-Students or parents/guardians should submit a ticket through our Student Technology Help Desk (https://henry.incidentiq.com/).
-The ticket will be routed to the Technology Personnel assigned to the student's school.
+Students or parents/guardians may submit a ticket through our Student Technology Help Desk (https://henry.incidentiq.com/).
+The ticket will be routed to the Technology Personnel assigned to the student's school and reviewed during normal school hours.
 Updates on the status of the ticket will be sent to the student's HCS email account or you can monitor progress on the ticket by logging back into the Student Technology Help Desk.

 In which subjects will teachers identify whether my child has any learning gaps?